TVS ILP eyes $750m contracted revenue in next few years

 Going forward, the company plans to strategically locate warehouses every 400 km across the country.

-Nitin Aggarwal, president, TVS ILP told select media persons on Thursday that “contracted revenue is an important parameter that the company follows”.
+Nitin Aggarwal, president, TVS ILP told select media persons on Thursday that “contract revenue is an important parameter that the company follows”.

 “The client profile comes into the picture because that brings the company the certainty of revenue not only for the next year, but for the next few years as well,” Aggarwal said.